An Artsy Touch

 2. Mark the location of your irrigation heads with the spray paint.
 Spray the grass around the head, not the head.
 If your irrigation heads are hard to find, turn them on briefly so you can spot them.

 3. Using a trenching machine, cultivator, or a shovel, dig a trench 4″ deep by about a foot wide around the perimeter of the area to be solarized.
+Bevel the inside edge of the trench so that there is not an abrupt ‘drop’ into the trench.
 Pile the dirt along the trench outside of the area that will be solarized.
 Watch out for your irrigation heads!

 4. Water your lawn very thoroughly.
 This may take a whole day or more if you don’t have automatic sprinklers; you need to soak it deeply with about 12″ depth of water.
 Put several cans on your lawn to keep track of how much water you are putting down.